javascript-2020/code-projects/http-file-upload/README.md

 this will download http-file-upload to ` ./node_modules/http-file-upload `

-http-file-upload can then be run using the command
+http-file-upload can then be run using the command, from the directory which you issued the npm install command

     npx http-file-upload